BillSchultzOES/oes-sop-public/README.md

 # To make changes and build

-This project requires the `bookdown` package for R. We need to use version .7 for now.
+This project requires the `bookdown` package for R. We are using version .7 for now.

 ```
 library(devtools)